 - What does this look like 6 months from now?

 - A year from now?

 - What are the next steps?

 - Are there any clinical trials that we would be a candidate for?

 - What is the recommended plan?

-There is no right way or wrong way for how to deal with bad news, but working through the steps above will give you the best shot at working through one of those horrific conversations as best you can.
+Always hope for the best and celebrate any good news no matter how small.
+But you should also prepare for the worst-case scenarios as best you can.
+There is no right way or wrong way for how to deal with difficult news, but working through the steps above will give you the best shot at working through one of those horrific conversations as best you can.

 P.S.
 Overwhelmed by all this cancer business?

 The Cancer Binder Pack will walk you through the quick and easy system we use for organizing medical information.

 Step-by-step instructions, printable forms, and monthly calendar pages so you can always find what you need when you need it.